Test multicast traffic in K8s

 1. Create a TestConsumer.yaml file using the example below.

-Replace the XNIC_SWXTCH_ADDR with the cloudSwXtch control address.
+Replace the AAA.BBB.CCC.DDD in the section XNIC_SWXTCH_ADDR with the cloudSwXtch control address.

 apiVersion: v1